fjooord/blog/docs/writing/posts/generic-placement.md

 When tackling a complex challenge like this, it's crucial to explore every potential solution—even ones that might seem imperfect at first glance.

-!!! abstract "Explore Every Option"

-    By examining different approaches, we can better understand the tradeoffs and limitations of each option.

-    This knowledge is invaluable for making informed decisions about which direction to pursue.

-    [Contact us](/services) to explore solutions for your project.

-Let's walk through each solution we explored, including the approaches we ultimately decided against.

-After all, understanding why certain solutions may not be suitable is just as important as knowing which ones could work!

 ### 1. Prompt Engineering Solutions

 ### Basic Few-Shot Learning